tomhartnett/XmlQuery/README.md

 # XmlQuery

 A utility for querying XML data using XPath queries.
+I wrote this utility primarily because I wanted a quick way to test XPath queries before using them in code I am working on.

 ### Install